Pataleeb/Machine-learning-/README.md

-# Machine-learning-
+# Machine-learning
-(1)	In this exercise, we explore the well-known zipcode dataset refers to the U.S. Postal Service ZIP code dataset.
+We explore the well-known zipcode dataset refers to the U.S. Postal Service ZIP code dataset.
 In this exercise, we only consider Y=5 and Y=6.!
 Exploratory statistics of the dataset:

 The dimension of the dataset: ziptrain56 training dataset has 1220 rows and 257 columns.